 How do you qualify for the First-time Home Buyers’ Tax Credit?

-In order to be eligible as a first-time homebuyer, you must meet the following criteria:
+In order to be eligible for the First-time Home Buyers’ Tax Credit, your home must meet the following requirements:

-• Not owned a home within the previous four years
+• You cannot have owned a home in the previous four years